Kimbsy/y-combinator-animation/script.md

 Here's a function which takes that internal lambda as an argument, and if some condition is met it can choose to invoke that lambda.
 This will perform an iteration of our evaluation loop and call `f` again, giving it the same choice.
 Alternatively if the condition is false it can just return a value and stop the evaluation loop.

-Now this is close, but it's not quite what we want, we want to solve recursive problems, so we'll have some input value that we want to pass in somewhere.
-We want our `condition?` to be a function that checks our input value, and we want the input value to change each iteration so the condition eventually flips and we return a value instead of always going a level deeper.

-To concretize our `f` function let's consider a real life problem.
+Now this is close, but it's not quite what we want, so to concretize our `f` function let's consider a real life problem.
 Counting the number of elements in a collection.

 Each execution of `f` represents one step in our recursive solution, so let's start give it a better name.

 We know the internal lambda is what allows us to recur, so let's rename that too.

-Also, `count-step` is going to want to return a lambda, so that we don't start solving the problem during our Y combinator call, this function that it returns is the function `g` that we saw at the beginning, it's the function that we will pass our input collection to so let's add that, and make sure we're passing this input collection to the `recur-fn` each iteration.
+`count-step` is going to want to return a lambda which we will end up calling `count`, it will be returned to us by the Y Combinator.
+This function will expect our input collection that we want counted, so let's add that.

+We also want to make sure that this input collection is passed on to the next iteration by passing it to the `recur-fn` each iteration.

 Now we just need to make the condition a function of the input collection.